-The community of international grant-making foundations has identified this as a global issue and has been raising awareness over the last few years.
-They have come together and commissioned Humentum to gather information on grantees’ experiences in Africa, Asia, Latin America, and Europe as part of that work.
+The community of international grant-making foundations identified this as a global issue and has been raising awareness over the last few years.
+They came together and commissioned Humentum to gather information on grantees’ experiences in Africa, Asia, Latin America, and Europe as part of that work.

-The information collected will be used to write and publish a report.
-The anonymized data will form part of the analysis, helping inform donors’ future policies concerning cost coverage.
+The information and anonymized data collected were used to write and publish a report, helping inform donors’ future policies concerning cost coverage.

 Register for webinar on June 15

 Join our panel as they dig into: